Jasmin (singer)

+Personal Life and Career

 During her musical career she released 10 studio albums.
 She has been married to Ilan Shor since 2011.
 In addition to Jasmin's son from a previous marriage, they have a daughter, Margarita, who was born in 2012, and a son, Miron, who was born in 2016.

-On 26 October 2022, she was sanctioned by the United States Department of Treasury over her and her husband's association with the government of Russia.
+On 26 October 2022, she was sanctioned by the United States Department of Treasury's Office of Foreign Assets Control as a Specially Designated National under GLOMAG over her and her husband's association with the government of Russia.
+Originally convicted in 2017 for fraud in Moldova, Ilan Shor on appeal had his sentence doubled to 15 in years in prison in absentia with confiscation of his assets.
+Ilan Shor fled to Israel in 2019 and to Russia in 2024 and is currently on a wanted list.